unicef/magasin-primero-paquet/README.md

 # MacOS
 curl -sSL https://magasin.unicef.io/install-magasin.sh | zsh -s -- -i
 ```
 If any of them fails to be installed using the script, try to install them manually.
+For more information read the [magasin installation instructions](https://magasin.unicef.io/install/).

 Ensure kubectl is pointing to the right cluster: